 Has anyone covered this before?

-One of the first things you should do in the story pitch processes is see if anyone else has covered this story in the past.
+One of the first things you should do in the story pitch process is to see if anyone else has covered this story in the past.
 It shocks me how many reporters skip this important step only to discover hours into their work that someone else already reported on the story.

 There are a few issues here.
 First, you waste time.
 Second, you may be chasing a story angle that’s already been done so your story won’t be unique.
 When you pitch, you should reveal to your editor or producer how this story has been covered, who has covered this story before and how your version of the story will offer the audience additional and unique value.